 Antimicrobial Resistance Pattern of Nosocomial Infections at a Referral Teaching Hospital

-The aim of this study was to determine antimicrobial resistance patterns of common pathogens of nosocomial infections (pneumonia, UTI, bloodstream infection, wound infection) in hospitalized patients of Al-Zahra by disk diffusion method.
+Background: The choice of appropriate antibiotics to treat nosocomial infections requires knowledge of antibiotic resistance pattern in the hospitals.
+The aim of this study was to determine antimicrobial resistance patterns of common pathogens of nosocomial infections (pneumonia, UTI, bloodstream infection, wound infection) in a referral teaching hospital.

 Methods: This cross-sectional study was conducted over a 6-month period.
 The pathogens isolated from biological samples of hospitalized patients with nosocomial pneumonia, UTI, bloodstream infection, or wound infection underwent antibiotic susceptibility testing by Kirby-Bauer method (disk diffusion test).

 Results: Over the study period, 442 cases of infection were recorded.
 Pneumonia (n = 204, 46.2%) and UTI (n = 118, 26.7%) showed the most frequency followed by BSI (n = 71, 16.1%) and wound infection (n = 49, 11%).
 Acinetobacter baumannii was the most common pathogen of nosocomial pneumonia infection that showed the most susceptibility to colistin (100%).
 Escherichia coli, the most common pathogen of urinary tract infections, showed the highest sensitivity to colistin (100%).
 Staphylococcus epidermidis was the most common bloodstream infection pathogen that showed the most sensitivity to vancomycin (100%).
 Enterococcus spp., the most common pathogens of wound infection, had the most susceptibility to linezolid (100%).

 Conclusion: Nosocomial infections in our hospital have high rate of resistance to antibiotics representing the importance of improvement in antibiotic use and infection control.